AndsandAnds/dead-reflection/docs/local-avatar-ai-stack.md

   - **whisper.cpp** with Metal can be very fast for realtime.
   - **faster-whisper** can still work well, especially with smaller models, but you’ll want to benchmark on your machine.

+### STT bridge (current implementation)
+We currently use a small **host-run STT bridge** (`reflections.stt_bridge`) so we can:
+- run **whisper.cpp** on macOS with Metal
+- keep the main API in Docker while still calling STT locally

+Flow:
+- browser streams PCM16 frames → FastAPI WebSocket
+- backend buffers audio
+- on `end`, backend calls `STT_BASE_URL=/transcribe` with a WAV file
+- backend emits `final_transcript` and then calls Ollama with that transcript

+Note: if FastAPI runs in Docker (default), `STT_BASE_URL` should usually be `http://host.docker.internal:9001` so the container can reach the host bridge.

 Suggested Apple Silicon defaults:
 - **LLM (Ollama)**: start with a **7B–8B** instruct model (quality/latency sweet spot).
 - **Embeddings**: SentenceTransformers runs fine on CPU; you can explore MPS acceleration later if needed.